nezuuuuuuu/VIBRO/README.md

     ```sh
     # Using npm
     npm run android

-    # OR using Yarn
-    yarn android
     ```

-If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.
+If everything is set up correctly, you should see your new app running in the Android Emulator or your connected device.

 ---